 If La Palma were a colour, it would be green, in all its shades.
 It’s the green of the Canary Island pine trees, and the green of the distinctive laurisilva species that have taken refuge on the ‘Isla Bonita’.
 Forests that cover the sides of steep ravines that we can venture into following a complete network of trails.

-The latest eruptions, during the past century, increased the surface area of the island, creating new volcanic landscapes that gifted us with even more beauty.
+The volcanic nature of the island and the eruptions that have taken place over the past century have contributed to increasing the surface of the island, and created beautiful landscapes.
 Volcanic cones, layers of small rock fragments, lava fields, blacks, ochres and reds, the silence… They all create an awe-inspiring atmosphere that connects us to the powerful energy of this indomitable nature.

 What if we look to the sky?
 It’s indescribable.
 La Palma, which is certified as a Starlight Reserve, is one of the best places in the world to observe the heavens.
 And if we dive into the water?
 Breathtaking.
 The island has one of the three marine reserves in the Canary Islands: an underwater volcanic landscape that is astoundingly beautiful and full of caves, arches and walls, as well as being home to many species, some of which are unique to this area.